Bachelor’s Degrees in Social Work (BSW) Online

 Can you get an MSW without a BSW?

 If you don’t have a BSW and are interested in getting your MSW, you may be curious if that is a possibility.
 In short, the answer is yes.
 You can obtain your MSW without a BSW as it is not generally an admission requirement.
-If you do not have your BSW, you may want to research to find a traditional-standing MSW program, instead of an advanced-standing MSW program for students who have earned their BSW.
+If you do not have your BSW, you may want to research traditional-standing MSW programs, instead of an advanced-standing MSW program for students who have earned their BSW.

 Is a BSW a BA or a BS?

 Whether your BSW is considered a BA or a BS depends on your desired program’s educational standards and requirements.
-BSW programs often provide this information on their websites.
+BSW programs often provide this information on the school websites.

 What is the best online college for social work?